lowRISC/opentitan/hw/ip/spi_host/README.md

  foot: {text: "Addresses are transmitted MSB first, and data is returned in order of increasing peripheral byte address."}}
 {{< /wavejson >}}

-Byte ordering on the bus can also be managed by writing {{< regref "TXDATA" >}} as a sequence of discrete bytes using 8-bit transactions, since partially-filled data-words are always sent in the order they are received.
+Byte ordering on the bus can also be managed by writing {{#regref spi_host.TXDATA }} as a sequence of discrete bytes using 8-bit transactions, since partially-filled data-words are always sent in the order they are received.

 A few examples related to using SPI flash devices on a Little-Endian platform:
 - A 4-byte address can be loaded into the TX FIFO as four individual bytes using 8-bit I/O instructions.
-- The above read command (with 4-byte address) can be loaded into the FIFO by first loading the command code into {{< regref "TXDATA" >}} as a single byte, and the address can be loaded into {{< regref "TXDATA" >}} using 32-bit instructions, provided the byte order is swapped before loading.
+- The above read command (with 4-byte address) can be loaded into the FIFO by first loading the command code into {{#regref spi_host.TXDATA }} as a single byte, and the address can be loaded into {{#regref spi_host.TXDATA }} using 32-bit instructions, provided the byte order is swapped before loading.
 - Flash transactions with 3-byte addressing require some care, as there are no 24-bit I/O instructions, though there are a several options:
     - After the 8-bit command code is sent, the address can either be sent in several I/O operations (e.g., the MSB is sent as an 8-bit command, and the remaining 16-bits can be sent after swapping)
-    - If bandwidth efficiency is a priority, the address, `A[23:0]`, and command code, `C[7:0]`, can all be packed together into a single 4-byte quantity `W[31:0] = {A[7:0], A[15:8], A[23:16], C[7:0]}`, which when loaded into {{< regref "TXDATA" >}} will ensure that the command code is sent first, followed by the address in MSB-first order.
+    - If bandwidth efficiency is a priority, the address, `A[23:0]`, and command code, `C[7:0]`, can all be packed together into a single 4-byte quantity `W[31:0] = {A[7:0], A[15:8], A[23:16], C[7:0]}`, which when loaded into {{#regref spi_host.TXDATA }} will ensure that the command code is sent first, followed by the address in MSB-first order.

 #### Segmenting Considerations